 How is a bank reference letter different from a personal reference?

-A bank letter documents objective financial facts.
-A personal reference speaks to character.
-For credit and vendor applications, lenders weight financial documentation higher.
+A bank letter documents objective financial facts verified by a regulated institution.
+A personal reference speaks to character and is provided by an individual.
+For credit and vendor applications, lenders weight financial documentation significantly higher — a strong bank reference letter carries more weight than several personal references.